telerik/xaml-docs/controls/radpdfprocessing/concepts/imagequality.md

 ## Using ImageQuality

 The quality of the images reflects the size of the PDF document.
 The higher the quality, the bigger the document size.
 This property can be set both in [PdfExportSettings]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}) and in the constructor of [ImageSource]({%slug radpdfprocessing-model-imagesource%}).

+>tipYou can download a runnable project, which demonstrates different approaches for working with images in __RadPdfProcessing__ from our [SDK repository](https://github.com/telerik/xaml-sdk/tree/master/PdfProcessing/CreateDocumentWithImages).

 ### Set a Default Value for all Images in a Document

 In order to specify the default **ImageQuality** value when exporting to PDF, you should use the [PdfExportSettings]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}).